codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 ::

-  dotnet run -- deploy [PATH_TO_SMART_CONTRACT] http://localhost:38220 -wallet [YOUR_WALLET_NAME] -password [YOUR_PASSWORD] -fee 20000
+  dotnet run -- deploy [PATH_TO_SMART_CONTRACT] http://localhost:38220 -wallet [YOUR_WALLET_NAME] -password [YOUR_PASSWORD] -fee 0.002 -sender=[YOUR_WALLET_ADDRESS]

 As before, when you were validating the auction smart contract, you need to obtain the path to the Auction.cs file.
 However, because the Auction C# class contains a constructor parameter, ``durationBlocks``, you must pass this value as well.
 The ``durationBlocks`` parameter specifies how many blocks are added to blockchain before the auction ends.
 In the following example, 20 blocks are added to the blockchain before the auction ends:

 ::

-  dotnet run -- deploy PATH_TO_SMART_CONTRACT http://localhost:38220 -wallet [YOUR_WALLET_NAME] -password [YOUR_PASSWORD] -fee 20000 --params 10#20
+  dotnet run -- deploy PATH_TO_SMART_CONTRACT http://localhost:38220 -wallet [YOUR_WALLET_NAME] -password [YOUR_PASSWORD] -fee 0.002 -sender=[YOUR_WALLET_ADDRESS] --params 10#20

 A value of 20 is used because blocks are not confirmed until they are 5 blocks deep.
 Until the block which the smart contract is in has been confirmed, you cannot run the smart contract.
 You will notice that the value of 20 is preceeded by 10#.
 This information is part of the ``durationBlocks`` constructor parameter.
-More information on specifying constructor parameters is given in this subsection.
+More information on specifying constructor parameters is given in `Specifying smart contract constructor parameters`_.

 When you deploy the smart contract, you should also check the block height.
 To do this, find the Consensus.Height in the Node Stats of the full node output.
 Keep checking the block height.
 After Consensus.Height has incremented by 5, you can be sure the smart contract has been deployed.